About Us

 McCulloch House Museum is listed on the Canadian Register of Historic Places.
 Built circa 1806 as a one and a half story dwelling, the home was christened Sherbrooke Cottage by McCulloch.
 The roof was raised to a gambrel roof and dormers were added in the early 1900's.

-McCulloch House Museum is open from June to September.
+McCulloch House Museum is open from May to October.